cpetryka/cinemas/README.md

 # CINEMAS
 **Author: Cezary Petryka**

-**This is an application that allows the management of cinemas.**
+**This is an application for managing cinema infrastructure (rooms, films, screenings, etc.).**

-**Requirements:**
-- Data about cinemas, films, screenings, etc. are retrieved into the database from JSON files.
+## How the application works
+When the application is run for the first time, sample data about cinemas, films, screenings etc. are loaded from a JSON file.
+They are stored in a database (sqlite was used).
+Additional safeguards have been applied so that data in the database is not overwritten during future program executions.
+Each time, however, we check for new data in the JSON files and add it to the database if necessary.

-- CRUD operations for all database tables are provided.
+CRUD operations are provided for all tables so that we can easily manage the data in the database.
-- The application allows the management of films and screenings.
-- The application allows user accounts to be managed (password change, etc.).
-- The application allows the purchase and reservation of tickets.
-- Periodically unpaid tickets are automatically deleted.

-**How the application works:**
-1. The user enters a specific query (e.g. ACTION,WARSAW,2024-11-10,14), and the application searches and displays matching screenings.
-2. The user selects the desired screening.
-3. The information about seats is displayed and the user selects the desired seats.
+Once the data has been loaded, a menu is displayed in which the user can select the screening search parameters (film genre, location of the cinema, date and time of the screening).

+After selecting these parameters, screenings meeting the criteria are displayed, the user selects the screening he/she is interested in and then chooses the seats he/she wants to sit in (it is possible to select more than one seat).

-4. The user decides whether to buy tickets or just reserve them (the user has a set time to pay for the reserved tickets, if not, they are automatically cancelled).
+Another decision the user has to make is whether to reserve or pay for the selected seats.
+The user has 15 minutes to pay for these seats, otherwise they are automatically cancelled.

-5. After reserving/buying tickets:
-   - The total price for the order is displayed
-   - An email is sent to the user
-   - A unique id is displayed so that the user can cancel or pay for the order.
+Once the booking/purchase has been made, information on the total amount of the order and a unique order number is displayed so that the customer can pay for their order.

+## Customer's account management
+**The customer is able to manage their account, including:**
+- changing their password
+- viewing purchased tickets